top of page

 OSHA Construction Safety for Solar Installers

 OSHA safety courses and certification programs are designed to prevent injuries and promote safety on job sites.
-In particular, the OSHA 10-Hour for the Construction Industry course is popular with solar panel installers.
+In particular, the OSHA 10-Hour for the Construction Industry course is popular with solar installers.
 It covers hazard identification, avoidance, control, and prevention at construction sites.
 It also examines personal protective equipment and the safe use of tools.
 Many OSHA safety courses are available online, eliminating the need to travel.

 Solar Installer Contractor Licenses